 If you are caught without safety glasses, you will lose your daily points for the day as your first warning (you will not be allowed in the shop).
 On the second warning, you will be dismissed from class for that day.
 On the third warning, you will have to report to the Dean to discuss why you are not complying with this important safety rule.

 Course Length

-16, 8, and 5 week term offerings Format for Delivery F-2-F Course Learning Objectives
+16, 8, and 5 week term offerings Course Learning Objectives

-Upon completion of this course, the student will be able to:
+Upon completion of this course, the student must demonstrate the following competencies: